Shixiak/Sundry/Linux_Learning.md

 # method 2
 # Use Gdebi to install ".deb" file
 # But at first, maybe you need to install Gdebi
+# After you completed the installation, you can finish it through the visual interface of this tool

+# method 3

 ```